 Have a genuine desire to care for others

-The successful Senior Support Worker will receive an excellent salary of £12.50 per hour and the annual salary is £23,400 per annum.
-We currently have vacancies for both days and night shifts a week.
+The successful Senior Support Worker will receive an excellent salary of £13.00 per hour and the annual salary is £24,336 per annum.
+This exciting position is a permanent full time role for 36 hours a week working on nights.
 In return for your hard work and commitment you will receive the following generous benefits:

 Competitive rates of pay